GraphPKU/JacobiConv/README.md

 ```
 where $dataset is selected from low, high, rejection, band, and comb.

-To reproduce results of linear GNN with other bases.
+To reproduce results of linear GNN with other bases:
 ```
 python ImgFilter.py --test --$basis --repeat 1 --dataset $dataset
 ```